GSK leads FTSE 100 higher after rejecting Unilever offer for consumer arm | Business

 - United Kingdom

-London's FTSE 100 rose on Monday as healthcare firm GlaxoSmithKline led gains after rejecting a 50-billion-pound takeover offer for its consumer products arm from Unilever, while energy and mining stocks also provided support.
-The blue-chip FTSE 100 index gained 0.5%, with miner Glencore and energy heavyweights BP and Royal Dutch Shell among the top boosts to the index.
+Healthcare firm GlaxoSmithKline led London's FTSE 100 higher on Monday after rejecting a 50-billion-pound buyout offer for its consumer arm from Unilever, while energy and mining stocks also provided support.
+The blue-chip FTSE 100 index gained 0.7%, with miner Glencore and energy majors BP and Royal Dutch Shell among the biggest boosts to the index.

-GlaxoSmithKline jumped 5.2% after it said over the weekend that it had rejected Unilever's offer for its consumer goods arm and would stick to its plan of spinning off the unit.
-Unilever shares dropped 5.5% and were the worst performer on the index.
+GlaxoSmithKline jumped 4.7% after it said over the weekend that it had rejected Unilever's offer for its consumer goods arm and would stick to its plan of spinning off the unit.
+Unilever shares dropped 6.6% and were the worst performer on the index.
+A report said the company was in talks with banks for additional financing to make a potential sweetened offer.

+"Paying 50 billion pounds for a business that sells pain relief products and toothpastes comes across as a risky bet and while there appears to be universal consensus that Unilever needs to shake up its business ... the price tag for doing so seems a little on the rich side," CMC Markets analyst Michael Hewson said.
+Analysts at Barclays said that Unilever's offer and the ensuing valuations are very complex to execute in normal times, let alone in the middle of a global pandemic.

-The domestically focussed mid-cap index rose 0.1%.
-Homebuilders gained 0.3% after asking prices for British homes rose by the most in annual terms in nearly six years in early 2022, according to a survey.
+The domestically focussed mid-cap index rose 0.4%.
+Homebuilders gained 0.5% after a survey showed asking prices for British homes rose by the most in annual terms in nearly six years in early 2022.

-Taylor Wimpey Plc, UK's third-largest housebuilder, gained 1.9% after joining bigger rival Persimmon Plc in underscoring sustained demand in the housing market.
+Taylor Wimpey Plc, the UK's third-largest housebuilder, added 2.4% after saying it expected annual results in line with its forecasts.
+Meanwhile, Clinigen Group Plc dropped 0.9% after agreeing to a sweetened takeover offer by UK-based private equity firm Triton that valued the pharmaceutical services firm at about 1.3 billion pounds ($1.78 billion).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)